 Regular readers of the blog will know that the unity of revelation in the Old Testament and New Testament is a theme that’s shown itself to be increasingly important for all sorts of issues.
 Again, then as now, some will deny the Old Testament’s authority in order to propose revisions in our concept of God, of salvation, and the nature of God’s Word.
 I figured it would be useful to trace out Turretin’s case here for future reference and present edification.

 A couple of notes to begin.
 First, know that Turretin’s sections are referenced under questions and paragraphs indicated by Roman numerals.
 As I will be summarizing, I won’t bother much with page numbers but will stick to the section numerals to note the arguments he makes.
-Also, I will be paraphrasing, and at times, putting Turretin’s terms in my own language for clarity’s sake, as well as to making its current relevance clearer.
+I will also be paraphrasing, and at times, putting Turretin’s terms in my own language for clarity’s sake.
 Finally, I may not actually buy every argument he lays down.
 Still, there’s plenty of beef there.

 Turretin’s Clarifications.
 Turretin regularly spends a few paragraphs clarifying what he is and is not arguing for, as that seems to be where much of the confusion on these issues happens.
 The question of the authority of the Old Testament is no different.